azizn03/k8s-timestamp/README.md

         sleep 5
     done

-This is the next and final stage of the testing phase which ill go through a loop and curl the endpoint until it retuns a response.
+This is the next and final stage of the testing phase which involves going through a loop and curl the endpoint until it returns a response.
 Then the following section of the script is outputted showing the json message.
 It will also paste the URL which you can paste in the browser and test for yourself.

     echo
     curl $url:8080/timestamp